ielo03/ecommerce-infra/scripts/README.md

 1. Two identical environments (blue and green) are maintained
 2. New versions are deployed to the inactive environment
-3. Traffic is switched only after health checks pass
+3. Traffic is switched only after health checks pass using the `switch-traffic.sh` script
 4. Rollbacks are quick by switching traffic back to the previous environment

 ## Customizing Deployments